tetratelabs/go-multierror/README.md

 [circleci]: https://app.circleci.com/pipelines/github/hashicorp/go-multierror
 [godocs]: https://pkg.go.dev/github.com/hashicorp/go-multierror

-`go-multierror` is a package for Go that provides a mechanism for representing a list of `error` values as a single `error`.
+`multierror` is a package for Go that provides a mechanism for representing a list of `error` values as a single `error`.
+It is a fork off HashiCorp's [go-multierror](https://github.com/hashicorp/go-multierror) package.

 This allows a function in Go to return an `error` that might actually be a list of errors.
 If the caller knows this, they can unwrap the